The Masque of the Red Death (1964 film): Reception

 Eugene Archer of The New York Times wrote, "The film is vulgar, naive and highly amusing, and it is played with gusto by Mr. Price, Hazel Court and Jane Asher ...
 On its level, it is astonishingly good."
 Variety declared, "Corman in his direction sets a pace calculated to divert the teenage taste particularly, and past experience with Poe makes him a worthy delineator of this master of the macabre.
 In Price is the perfect interpreter, too, of the Poe character, and he succeeds in creating an aura of terror."
 The Monthly Film Bulletin wrote, "Unquestionably Roger Corman's best film to date, The Masque of the Red Death has passages of such real distinction that one wishes he could be persuaded to take himself more seriously ...
 Where most films of this nature tend simply to pile on the blood, here there is a genuine chill of intellectual evil, because Vincent Price, initiating horrible tortures with a characteristic air of sadistic glee, also conveys a genuine philosophical curiosity as to the unknown territories into which his quest for evil may lead him."

 The film was not as successful as other Poe pictures, which Sam Arkoff attributed to it being "too arty farty" and not scary enough.
 Corman later said, "I think that is a legitimate statement.
 The fault may have been mine.
 I was becoming more interested in the Poe films as expressions of the unconscious mind, rather than as pure horror films."

 Nonetheless, Corman says the film is one of his favourites.
 Andrew Johnston, writing in Time Out New York concluded: "Elaborate sets and costumes and Nicolas Roeg's lush technicolor photography make this as close as Corman ever came to real greatness."

 Preservation

 The Masque of the Red Death was preserved by the Academy Film Archive in 2019.

-In 2021 a restoration by Martin Scorsese's film foundation was released on blu-ray and dvd.